iot-onboarding/catalog/README.md

  * What form of credential is returned?

-The question doesn't make sense, as onboarding doesn't "return" anything, onboarding provisions information into the device.
-Such information includes L2 credentials (e.g., WiFi SSID and key), as well as the owner's cert, and optionally a cloud service URI and credentials needed to sign into it.
+Such information includes L2 credentials
+(e.g., WiFi SSID and key), as well as the owner's cert, and optionally a cloud service URI and credentials needed to sign into it.